-The Hobbs Brook, Stony Brook, and Fresh Pond Reservoirs are all sampled regularly using USGS clean-sampling protocols.
-Each reservoir is sampled for nutrients, metals, chlorophyll-a, bacteria and in-situ parameters.
-During summer months, when the water column is thermally stratified, additional water samples are pumped from below the thermocline (the point of maximum rate of change in water temperature with depth) at the deepest point of the reservoirs with a peristaltic pump through pre-cleaned Tygon tubing.
-Studies conducted by the USGS have shown that under most conditions, water quality data collected in depth profiles at these stations are indicative of conditions throughout the reservoirs.
+The Hobbs Brook, Stony Brook, and Fresh Pond Reservoirs are all sampled using United States Geological Survey (USGS) clean-sampling protocols.
+Routine baseflow sampling of each reservoir includes surface grab samples from the deepest location in each reservoir and select other monitoring locations.
+During summer months, when the water column is thermally stratified, additional water quality samples are pumped from below the thermocline (the point of maximum rate of change in water temperature with depth) at the deepest point of the reservoirs with a peristaltic pump through pre-cleaned Tygon tubing.
+For all reservoir sites sampled by boat, Watershed Division staff collect snapshots of in situ parameters using a water quality probe every meter in depth.
+This allows Watershed Division staff to profile water chemistry throughout the water column.
+Staff also perform Secchi disk readings to assess water column transparency.
+At shoreline reservoir monitoring stations, Watershed Division staff collect samples and in situ snapshots only at the water surface.

-Samples are analyzed at the CWD laboratory for volatile organic compounds, total organic carbon, color, alkalinity, nitrates/nitrites, turbidity, bacteria, concentrations of major ions (sodium, calcium, chloride, and sulfate), and selected metals (aluminum, iron, and manganese) using standard methods.
-Nutrients (ammonia nitrogen, total Kjeldahl nitrogen, and total phosphorus) and chlorophyll-a are analyzed at contracted laboratories.
+Samples are analyzed at the Cambridge Water Department laboratory for total organic carbon, color, alkalinity, nitrates/nitrites, turbidity, bacteria, pH, concentrations of major ions (sodium, calcium, chloride, and sulfate), specific conductivity, and selected metals (aluminum, iron, and manganese) using standard methods.
+Select nutrients (ammonia nitrogen, total Kjeldahl nitrogen, and total phosphorus) and chlorophyll-a are analyzed at contracted laboratories.